-The District provides postemployment healthcare benefits in accordance with an agreement between the District and a former employee.
-The employee must pay 10% of the cost of premiums.
-Expenses for postemployment healthcare benefits are recognized as premiums are paid (pay-as-you-go-basis).
-During the fiscal year ended June 30, 2018, the cost for healthcare benefits for retirees was \$4,205.
-At June 30, 2018, an eligible spouse was covered under the plan.
-Management has determined that a net OPEB liability is not required to be reported as it would be considered immaterial to the financial statements as a whole.
+The District previously provided postemployment healthcare benefits in accordance with an agreement between the District and a former employee.
+The employee paid 10% of the cost of premiums.
+Expenses for postemployment healthcare benefits were recognized as premiums were paid (pay-as-you-go-basis).
+During the fiscal year ended June 30, 2019, the cost for healthcare benefits for retirees was \$3,443.
+An eligible spouse, who was the last remaining member covered under the plan, passed away during the fiscal year ended June 30, 2019.
+As a result, at June 30, 2019, no members were covered under the plan.
+Management has determined that a liability for other postemployment benefits (OPEB) is not required to be reported.